 - Transparent pricing (no hidden fees)

-- Respect for your property (we protect your home during work)
+- Respect for your property (we protect your home while we work)

-You can learn more about our company and read through our blog for additional chimney care tips.
+You can learn more about our company and dig through our blog for more chimney care tips.
+If you want a checkup on the calendar, our chimney inspection page lays out exactly what's covered.

 Getting Your Wellington Chimney Project Started